Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Results

 \subsection{Overall evolution}

-In Figure~\ref{fig:overview}, we show the structure and evolution of the density $\rho$, gas temperature $T$, tangential velocity $v_\theta$ and the ionization fraction $\xion$.
-The velocity difference between the ejecta and wind/CBM leads to an almost immediate formation of a radiative shock at $r=3\times 10^{12}$\,cm.
-The contrast in ejecta--wind density is so large that the shock at high latitudes does not significantly affect the ejecta expansion or the radiative properties, although it remains visible throughout the simulation as a region of locally increased $T$ and $\xion$.
-In equatorial regions, the radiation originating from the ejecta--CBM shock starts to influence its surroundings almost immediately.
-Since the collision initially happens in an optically-thin region, the shock radiation quickly ionizes the outer parts of the ejecta and the rest of the simulation domain except the dense equatorial CBM.
-For lower $\tejin$, the ionization of the outer ejecta layers is incomplete.
-Simultaneously with the ionization, the radiation pressure pushes gas laterally, as revealed by the negative values of $v_\theta$.
+In Figure~\ref{fig:overview}, we show the structure and evolution of the density $\rho$, gas temperature $T$, tangential velocity $v_\theta$ and the ionization structure for run d0.3hiE.
+We will also compare to the low-$\tejin$ model d0.1loE.
+Animated version of Figure~\ref{fig:overview} and similar information for all CBM runs is available in Appendix~\ref{app:movies} in Figures~\ref{fig:d0.1hiE}--\ref{fig:d2.0loE}.
+The evolution begins by an almost immediate formation of a radiative shock at $r=3\times 10^{13}$\,cm due to the velocity difference between the ejecta and wind/CBM.
+The contrast in ejecta--wind density is so large that the shock at high latitudes does not significantly affect the ejecta expansion or the radiative properties, which we verify explicitly in Appendix~\ref{app:tests}, although it remains visible throughout the simulation as a region of locally increased $T$ and $\rho$.
+In equatorial regions, the radiation originating from the ejecta--CBM shock starts to influence its surroundings within less than a day after $t_0$.
+Since the collision initially happens in a low optical depth region, the shock radiation quickly ionizes the outer parts of the ejecta and the rest of the simulation domain except the dense equatorial CBM.
+For lower $\tejin$, the ionization of the outer ejecta layers is weaker.
+Simultaneously with the ionization, the radiation pressure pushes gas laterally away from the plane symmetry, as revealed by the negative values of $v_\theta$.
 Part of the hot gas is squeezed out from the shock regions at around $30\deg$ from the equatorial plane, but this feature likely depends on the vertical profile of the CBM.
-For higher $\tejin$, the initial thermal energy of the gas is able to somewhat affect the expansion of the ejecta, leading to several features visible within the first 5 days of the simulation.
-The declining shock power causes the region of complete ionization to retreat until it coincides with the photosphere.
-Otherwise, the evolution proceeds smoothly until the reverse shock reaches the dense parts of the ejecta at $r<\rtr$, which leads to change in the morphology of the shocked region.
-For $\rcsm =0.1 \times 10^{15}$ ($0.3\times 10^{15}$) cm the shock encounters the exponential drop in CBM density at 80 (200) days, while for $\rcsm = 2.0\times 10^{15}$\,cm this will happen only after the end of the simulation.
-These differences are not important for the hydrodynamics, but strongly affect radiative properties of the outflow.
+For higher $\tejin$, the initial thermal energy of the gas is able to somewhat affect the expansion of the ejecta, leading to several features visible within the first 5 days of the simulation (see Sec.~\ref{sec:flux} and \ref{sec:lc} and Figs.~\ref{fig:flux} and \ref{fig:lc} for more details).